sandervanvugt/van-vugt-kubernetes/RHCSA-managing-basic-permissions/intro.md

 This scenario provides a guided approach to preparing for the Red Hat RHCSA exam.
 The procedures provide solutions throughout so you can practice your skills in a supported environment.
 If you would like to test your skills in an open code sandbox where solutions are not provided, please have a look at the RHCSA Challenges, which allow you to work on tasks independently.

-To get your RHCSA, you'll need work with permissions.
+To get your RHCSA, you'll need to work with permissions.
 In this scenario you'll learn how to set up a shared group environment using the appropriate permissions.

 In this scenario you will learn how to: